eembees/thesis_article/thesis_defense_draft.md

 ## Expanding Receptive Field by Stacking - Conclusions

-1. Increasing the stacking does not improve likelihoods significantly.
+1. Stacking does not improve likelihoods significantly.
-2. Increasing the number of residual channels increases evaluation likelihoods.
+2. Increasing residual channels increases evaluation likelihoods.

-3.
+Does this mean that the WaveNet does not extract any semantic information at all?

+Is this a failure to measure the output correctly?

 ## Latent space of stacked WaveNet - Setup

+### Hypothesis tested

+> 2. WaveNet’s stacked convolutional layers learn good representations of speech.

+### Setup

+1. Extract the hidden states of WaveNet for the TIMIT test set.
+2. Reduce dimensionality from $C$ to 2 using Principal Component Analysis.
+3. Plot density plot of all samples
+4. Overlay 2500 samples with phoneme labels to observe clusters

 ## Latent space of stacked WaveNet - Results